smzainbd/Rock-Paper-Scissors-Classifier/README.md

 ## How to Run
 1. Extract `WebCamData.zip` if needed for local execution.
-2. Extract `Archive`
-3. Open `Notebook.ipynb` in Jupyter Notebook or Google Colab.
+2. Open `Notebook.ipynb` in Jupyter Notebook or Google Colab.
-4. Update the dataset paths in the notebook to point to your local or Google Drive directories.
+3. Update the dataset paths in the notebook to point to your local or Google Drive directories.
-5. Run the cells sequentially to reproduce the results.
+4. Run the cells sequentially to reproduce the results.